djeremyw/one-click-hugo-cms/site/content/_index.md

   text: "We provide focused recruitment and advisory support for organisations delivering complex engineering and construction projects."

 products:
-  - image: /img/illustrations-coffee.svg
+  - image:
     text: "Targeted recruitment for EPC, data centre, and mission-critical construction roles, including project management, engineering, commercial, and senior leadership positions."
-  - image: /img/illustrations-coffee-gear.svg
+  - image:
     text: "Market and hiring advisory services, including talent availability insight, compensation benchmarking, and hiring strategy for new and expanding projects."

 values:
   heading: "Our Approach"
   text: "CRPro was established to support organisations where hiring decisions carry real delivery and commercial risk.
 We prioritise clarity, due diligence, and long-term outcomes over volume-driven recruitment."
+  image:
 ---